No Form Action Theory |

 Transparency, as the most unobscured and open entity, has no obstacles from the perspective of freedom, so it is free.
 Therefore, from the perspective of transparency, freedom is the transparency of freedom.

 For transparency, as the most unobscured entity, it is the most immediate.
-For being, having no basis is the most immediate and open.
+For being, having no ground is the most immediate and open.
 Therefore, from the perspective of transparency, being is the transparency of being.

 We can see that the three no forms obtained from viewing no form from the perspective of form are interconnected and can be mutually transformed, because their essence is all no form.
 This indicates that the three seemingly unrelated concepts of being, freedom, and transparency have profound connections.
 Within the framework of no form action theory, they are unified.